Can you marry a family member?

 - Your brother or sister

-- Your half brother or half sister
+- Your half brother or your half sister

-- Your uncle, aunt, niece or nephew
+- Your uncle, aunt, niece or nephew.

 Marriage